soarqin/DSP_Mods/UXAssist/README.md

 #### 一些提升用户体验的功能和补丁

 ## Changlog
+* 1.0.26
+  + New features:
+    - Restore upgrades of `Sorter Cargo Stacking` on panel
+    - Set `Sorter Cargo Stacking` to unresearched state
+  + Changes to `Protect veins from exhaustion` configuration:
+    - The vein amount is protected at 1000 by default now
+    - The maximum vein amount is changed to 10000, and the maximum oil speed is changed to 10.0/s
 * 1.0.25
   + Fix an issue that building entites can not be clicked through when `Do not render factory entities (except belts and sorters)` is enabled
 * 1.0.24